cosmic-lab-inc/prop_shop/README.md

 - dialog to invite investor
 - FundOverviewCard for managed funds, shows manager equity and button to deposit/withdraw
 - settings (UpdateVaultParams, including delegate!)

+All client instructions check if user DNE and add ix to tx if needed